lunamidori5/Midori-AI/content/howtos/easy-model-installer.md

 - This seems to be a widely known bug with Google Chorme, Edge, and others, here are our [virus scans from a few websites](https://www.virustotal.com/gui/url/6d36b491ed76cc9f1e284b43fe7fcd4158696edb5730b614469bbdf6f1e616f0/details).
 We will try other ways of packing the files.

 {{% /notice %}}

-## ----- Midori AI LocalAI Manager -----
-The LocalAI manager  can set up and install [LocalAI](https://github.com/mudler/LocalAI)/[AnythingLLM](https://github.com/Mintplex-Labs/anything-llm).
-Place it in a folder with nothing else before use.
-If you are just using this for model management of a running LocalAI docker, put this in the folder with the `docker-compose.yaml` file.

-If you need help, most menus now support Carly 14b Mixed model.
-Just type ``help`` into the menu and ask Carly about that menu!

-Note that model downloads may be slow because they are hitting Midori Ai's servers.
-If the servers are down, please inform Luna.

 {{< tabs >}}
 {{% tab title="Windows" %}}